 It typically takes 12-18 months from signing the contract to seeing a book in print.
 If your plan A is to secure a traditional publishing deal, we recommend considering a Plan B. Take control of the process and either self-publish or use the services of a cooperative publisher.

 If you do invest in your own book, consider using a full service or a cooperative publishing partner.
 They can do a lot of the legwork for you, managing the entire project and reaching more outlets and readers than you could do on your own.
 Take the most professional path you can afford.
 The best cooperative publishers launch your book to the media, listing it with hundreds of sites in addition to Amazon.
 They will get your book into bookshops and can even arrange translation deals.

 (b) Edit your work

-Whichever route you take, make sure you use a professional editor with plenty of experience working on complete books.
+Whichever route you take, make sure you use a professional editor with plenty of experience, preferably one who has experience of editing complete books.

 (c) Get to know your publishing team

 You’ll be speaking to them on a regular basis, so it’s vital you get to know them and how they work together.
 Compatibility is important so, working with the right team is key.
 You’ll know instantly if the fit isn’t right.

 (d) Seek guidance from the beginning

 It would be a shame not to seek the advice that could turn a great idea into a commercial success.
 Remember, publishers have experience.
 Take advantage of their skills to complement your own.

 Rejection is commonplace in the publishing world, but don’t let rebuffs sway you.
 There are many online pages highlighting countless rejections dished out to many authors.
 Visit a few on the web and understand that even best-selling authors have suffered rejection.
 Perseverance is key!